-Trust the Captain.
+Trust the captain.

 Remember that you are not flying this plane.
 You are in the hands of someone up there ahead of you, whom you cannot see but whose reassuring voice you can listen for.
 He knows where you are going, and he is also making the many in-flight course corrections that are necessary to keep you on track and get you to your final destination.

 Of course, I am talking about faith.
 At the end of the day, for all that I might plan and for all my best efforts, my life is not ultimately in my hands or the hands of the people I love.
-Each day is a gift from God, with its challenges and rewards, its joys and sometimes sorrows.
-I know that I can trust Him to get me where I am supposed to be going.
+Each day is a gift from God, with its challenges and rewards, with its joys and sorrows.
+I know I can trust Him to get me where I am supposed to be going.

 And I’m reminded that the captain is in constant contact with the control tower as he pilots the plane.
 In the same way, I need to be in open communication with God through prayer, tuned in to his guidance and redirection as things come my way.